 Charles Sturt University (CSU) was established as Australia's 26th University on 19 July 1989 by the Charles Sturt University Act in the Parliament of the State of NSW.
 The Act brought together the Mitchell College of Advanced Education in Bathurst and the Riverina-Murray Institute of Higher Education in Wagga Wagga and Albury-Wodonga.
-These predecessor institutions and CSU as it currently exists have been providing post-secondary education in Australia for over 100 years.
+These predecessor institutions, and CSU as it currently exists, have been providing post-secondary education in Australia for over 100 years.

-The University may be described as an integrated, multi-campus structure in which the major academic units, the Faculties, are represented on a number of campuses of the University and the administrative Divisions have University-wide rather than campus-specific responsibilities.
 The University operates main campuses in Albury-Wodonga, Bathurst, Dubbo, Orange and Wagga Wagga.
 CSU also operates from other locations including the City of Sydney, Manly, Goulburn, Canberra, Morpeth, Broken Hill and in Burlington, Ontario, Canada.
 The University's Vice-Chancellor and President is located on the Bathurst Campus.